donovan-said/python-examples/README.md

-# Template Python Github Repository
+# python-examples

-A repository to use as a template for Pythion repositories.
+A repository to play around with the python, create examples, and collate useful snippets found online.

 ## Requirements